eduardz1/Master-Thesis/chapters/sota.typ

   placement: top,
   hawen-schema(),
   kind: image,
-  caption: [Schematic representation of the @HAWEN pipeline.
+  caption: [Schematic representation of the @HAWEN:short pipeline.
 In #mark2[yellow] it's highlighted the *forward problem* and in #underline(stroke: (dash: "dashed"))[blue] the optimizations steps necessary for the *inverse problem*.
 Note that one use case of the software is solving the *forward problem* only.]
     + context {
       if state("image-outline").get() { linebreak(justify: true) }
     },
 ) <hawen-scheme>

 @HAWEN is designed specifically with large scale problems in mind and it is currently deployed on supercomputers.
 It leverages a combination of @MPI and OpenMP to achieve a high level of parallelism on @CPU:short.
-An example of the problems the software is designed for can be seen in @earth-hawen @x-HAWENWebsite, where the @PREM @x-PREM model of our planet is used to simulate the propagation of elastic waves through the Earth.
+An example of the problems the software is designed for can be seen in @earth-hawen @x-HAWENWebsite, where the @PREM:both @x-PREM model of our planet is used to simulate the propagation of elastic waves through the Earth.

 A specificity of @HAWEN is the usage of the @HDG method @x-HDG for the discretization of the wave equation, which will be covered in more details in @hdg-section.
 More generally, we know that we can identify three computationally intensive steps in the @HAWEN pipeline: